 Trevor Fountain is a co-founder and developer at Blazing Griffin, an indie game studio in Edinburgh, Scotland, and a co-founder and digital publisher at Far Off Places, a magazine of written whimsy.
 He recently finished his PhD at the University of Edinburgh’s School of Informatics, where he worked a member of ICCS and studied models of natural language categorization under Mirella Lapata.

 He did his undergraduate degree at The University of Texas at Austin, in the Computer Science Department.
 He graduated as one of the first classes of Turing Scholars, and did his honour’s thesis work with the UT Computational Linguistics Lab as part of the Shalmaneser semantic role-labelling project.

 He’s also an avid technologist, and has worked on a slew of projects across different platforms and stacks.
 He’s designed, developed, and released a moderately successful game for iOS, built scalable websites to serve HTML5 & Flash video, created and distributed publications across modern & traditional media, and written more web-based tools than he can remember.
 He’s worked as part of a large team (at Lockheed Martin), as part of a small team (at Sun Microsystems), as a founder (at Blazing Griffin and Far Off Places) and as a sole developer (on lots of other things).

-If you’re looking for a trained research post-doc, a competent software engineer, a technical consultant, or some combination thereof, he can be bought.
+If you’re looking for a talented software engineer, a research post-doc, or some combination thereof, he can be bought.

 Like most programmer-folk, he has built up a small catalogue of useful tools over the years.
 He’s even made most of them publicly available, in the hope that others may find them useful — in particular, people seem to make use of: